underscorgan/puppet_docker_tools/README.md

 ### `puppet-docker push`

-Push images built from the dockerfile in DIRECTORY to hub.docker.com.
+Push images built from the dockerfile in DIRECTORY to <repo>.
 This task will fail if you do not have a version specified in your dockerfile.
 It will push both a versioned and a 'latest' tagged image.

 ### `puppet-docker rev-labels`